CCA STAR FISHING TOURNAMENT 2022

 *FACT: Fish weight and fish length wins this tournament.

-*FACT: Keeping your Star Tournament fish alive and healthy in your livewell or ice chest for hours or days (72 hours) to weigh-in = NO WEIGHT LOSS… and weight determines who wins and who loses.
+*FACT: Keeping your Star Tournament fish alive and healthy in your livewell or ice chest for hours or days (72 hours) to weigh-in = NO WEIGHT LOSS.

-Please read on because money, lot’s of money is on the line.
+Please read on because money, lots of money is on the line in this fishing tournament.

 ATTENTION – UNDERSTANDING THE SCIENTIFIC PROCESS OF DEATH AND DIEING FISH

-Dead tournament fish, iced down, always decompose, shrink in fractions of inches and are shorter than live, healthy tournament fish transported to the weigh-master – fish length measured by the weighmaster is important and determines the winner in CCA Star Tournaments?
+Dead tournament fish, iced down, always decompose, shrink in fractions of inches and are shorter than live, healthy tournament fish transported to the weigh-master – fish length measured by the weighmaster is important and determines CCA Star Tournament winners.

 Michigan State University Extension